r0b42o/FP/README.md

 # FP
-All Experiments of my thirdPhysics Praktica
+All Experiments of my third Physics Praktica